cssinjs/jss/.github/PULL_REQUEST_TEMPLATE.md

 ## Todo

-- [ ] Add tests if possible
-- [ ] Add changelog if users should know about the change
+- [ ] Add test that verifies the modified behavior
-- [ ] Add documentation
+- [ ] Add documentation if it changes public API